liukgg/smart_attr/README.md

 # SmartAttr

 This gem helps you make your model's attribute smart.You can get many useful methods with only a little code.
+It is especially useful for an attribute which is enumerable, because with SmartAttr you can make it more readable and convinient, and you can get many useful methods meanwhile.

 ## Installation